Dhullin/Linux-config-files/README.md

 # Personal config files for various parts of my linux installation
-# Including config files for i3, Xresources, and others as the come up
+# Including config files for i3, Xresources, and others as they come up